simonedstrom96/flappybird1/README.md

 # flappybird1

-This game was coded entirely using GPT-4
+This game was coded entirely using GPT-4.
+To run it